Ckrielle/Ckrielle/README.md

-### Hello there ✌️
+<h1 align="center">Hello There ✌️ Welcome To My Profile</h1>
+<h3 align="center">Be sure to follow me and star my projects ⭐</h3>

-My name is machina and this is my Github Profile.
+My name is Ckrielle/Machina/Korai and this is my Github Profile.
 This is where I upload all my projects.
-When I first started out programming I thought that programmers didn't like flash and pretty things (excpet pretty code).
+When I first started out programming I thought that programmers and generally tech people didn't like flash and pretty things (excpet pretty code).
 Turns out they like ✨a e s t h e t i c✨ things (and emojis too).
 Some I get, some I don't.
 All I know is that people like a good README.md.
 And hey, so do I😌

-A basic briefing:
+Some things about me:

 - 💙 I love Ethical Hacking (Crypto, RE), Linux (I use Arch btw), Python
 - 🔭 I’m currently working on [Fanimator](https://github.com/Ckrielle/Faminator), and uni exams
 - 🌱 I’m currently learning about life.
 And I got an arduino so there's that
-- 👯 I’m looking to collaborate on python projects
+- 👯 I’m looking to collaborate on python projects and CTF teams
 - 💬 Ask me about manga and why everyone should use linux
 - ⚡ Fun fact: Scio Latine